michael-scharf/lwip-echoserver/README.md

 * The program leverages the user-space TCP/IP stack provided by lwIP

-* The solution is based on the `tcpecho_raw` example of LwIP, which uses the "raw" API of lwIP and does not require a socket interface (NO_SYS is set to 1)
+* The solution is based on the `tcpecho_raw` example of LwIP, which uses the "raw" API of lwIP

+* The application logic of the example does not require a socket interface (NO_SYS is set to 1)

 * The echo server can be accessed locally on a Linux host by a `tap0` interface